How do you know if your wedding photographer is right for you?

 I force myself to step outside of my comfort zone for YOU so that my comfort zone doesn't hold me back on your wedding day.
 You feel me?

 Never be afraid to ask to meet for coffee or to jump on a phone call.
 Yes, I know, phone calls can be WEIRD in our digital world.
 But you know how context is hard to grasp via email sometimes?
 Same goes for text and social media.
-I think it’s important to hear voices and to have an authentic conversation (doesn’t even have to be a long one!) in order to really get to know one another and to see if you’d be a good fit.
+I think it's important to hear voices and to have an authentic conversation in order to really get to know one another and to see if you'd be a good fit.
+Even if the phone call is less than 10 minutes.
+Your time is valuable.

 Can you trust them?